José Félix Tezanos

 José Félix Tezanos Tortajada (born 1946) is a Spanish sociologist, politician, and professor.
-He serves as President of the Centro de Investigaciones Sociológicas (CIS) since 2018.
+He serves as political president of the Centro de Investigaciones Sociológicas (CIS) since 2018.

 Biography

-Born on 5 August 1946 in Santander, he obtained a PhD degree in Political Science and Sociology at the Complutense University of Madrid (UCM).
+Born on 5 August 1946 in Santander, Spain, Tezanos obtained a PhD degree in Political Science and Sociology at the Complutense University of Madrid (UCM).
 He became a member of the Spanish Socialist Workers' Party (PSOE) in 1973, and became linked to the guerrista faction within the party.

-He has held the chair of Sociology at the University of Santiago de Compostela (USC) and the National University of Distance Education (UNED), where he founded and launched the Faculty of Political Science and Sociology, of which he was the first Dean.
+Tezanos has held the chair of Sociology at the University of Santiago de Compostela (USC) and the National University of Distance Education (UNED), where he founded and launched the Faculty of Political Science and Sociology, of which he was the first Dean.
 Prior to the latter, he taught at the Faculty of Political Science and Sociology at the Complutense University of Madrid (from 1974 to 1986).
 He has supervised nearly 20 theses, including the thesis of Antonio López Peláez (2001), entitled Nuevas tecnologías y sociedad actual: el impacto de la robótica.

-He joined the Federal Executive Commission of the PSOE following the 39th Congress of the party in 2017 in the capacity of Secretary responsible for Studies and Programs.
+Tezanos joined the Federal Executive Commission of the PSOE following the 39th Congress of the party in 2017 in the capacity of Secretary responsible for Studies and Programs.

-Following the accession of Pedro Sánchez to the position of Prime Minister in June 2018, José Félix Tezanos asked to end his role as Secretary of Studies and Programs in the Federal Executive Commission to focus on his newly appointed post as President of the Centro de Investigaciones Sociológicas (CIS), the public institute for sociological research directly dependent on the Ministry of Presidency.
+Following the accession of Pedro Sánchez to the position of Prime Minister in June 2018, Tezanos asked to end his role as secretary of Studies and Programs in the Federal Executive Commission to focus on his newly appointed post as president of the CIS, the public institute for sociological research directly dependent on the Ministry of Presidency.